msprITU/Deep-Performance-Evaluation-Tool/README.md

 Python code will generate the following files.
 I've added descriptions of the files.

-* [trainGT.txt](YOLO/trainGt.txt) : Inside this file there are training image Id's, corresponding bounding boxes with class level information
+* [trainGT.txt](YOLO/trainGt.txt) : Inside this file there are training image Id's, corresponding bounding boxes with class level information.

-* [valGT.txt](YOLO/valGt.txt) : Inside this file there are validaiton image Id's, corresponding bounding boxes with class level information
+* [valGT.txt](YOLO/valGt.txt) : Inside this file there are validaiton image Id's, corresponding bounding boxes with class level information.

 * [trainImageIdForYolo.txt](YOLO/trainImageIdForYolo.txt) : This file contains the name list of the COCO training dataset image.